 At Bend the Arc, we take pride in the American Jewish legacy of taking action to advance justice and equality.
 History shows that our Jewish values, traditions, texts, history, faith and culture can contribute to solving America's most pressing issues.

 The Jeremiah Fellowship gives young Jews who are committed to economic and social justice the opportunity to explore how Jewish values, culture and community can support and further their goals.
-Throughout the program, which lasts seven months, Fellows meet together regularly for skill building sessions, Jewish study and reflection, and mutual support.
+Throughout the program, Fellows meet together regularly for skill building sessions, Jewish study and reflection, and mutual support.
 As a community, the Fellows explore their own Jewish identity and support each other in furthering their commitment to act to promote justice.
 Fellows learn critical leadership skills while taking part in Bend the Arc's social and economic justice campaigns and advocacy.
 Jeremiah Fellows are guided and mentored throughout the program by an experienced organizer.

 Join with other young adults to strengthen your leadership as a Jeremiah Fellow!